Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Take time to absorb what you know before you discuss it with others.

 It is normal to feel some anger, stress, and even depression.
 Try not to take your emotions out on the people you care about.

 Consider counseling.
 It can help you cope with the demands of treatment.

 Learn what you can about stress reduction techniques from family, friends, and your healthcare team.

-Consider speaking with your spiritual or church leader.
+Consider speaking with your spiritual or religious leader.

 Find a local support group.